MarkIsMyNames/CyberSec-Backend/README.md

 Every push to `main` triggers the deploy-and-test workflow (`.github/workflows/deploy.yml`):

-1. **Deploy job** — SSHes into the VM at `200.69.13.70:2206`, pulls the latest code via `git pull --ff-only`, reinstalls Python dependencies only when `requirements.txt` has changed (hash cached at `~/.cache/securemsg_dep_hash`), restarts the `securemsg` systemd service (starts it if not already running), then polls `https://BobbyTables.theburkenator.com/health` every 2s for up to 60s.
+1. **Deploy job** — SSHes into the VM at `200.69.13.70:2206`, pulls the latest code via `git pull --ff-only`, reinstalls Python dependencies only when `requirements.txt` has changed (hash cached at `~/.cache/securemsg_dep_hash`), rotates `JWT_SECRET_KEY` by generating a fresh secret and updating `/home/student/CyberSec-Backend/.env` (invalidating all active sessions on every deploy), restarts the `securemsg` systemd service, then polls `https://BobbyTables.theburkenator.com/health` every 2s for up to 60s.
 The job fails if the health check does not return `200 OK` within that window.

 2. **Test job** — Runs only after the deploy job succeeds.
 Checks out the repo, installs `requirements.txt`, and runs `pytest tests/integration/` against the live server.